samm196/Hello-world_python/README.md

 SOURCE CODE: https://github.com/samm196/Hello-world_python.git

-This repository is a small Python project created by ONYEBUCHI SAMUEL CHUKWUEMEKA as part of a computer science assignment.
+This repository is a small Python project created by ONYEBUCHI SAMUEL CHUKWUEMEKA as part of a SEN 201 assignment.
 It shows how to write and run a basic Python program that prints a message.
 The project includes a simple “Hello World” style script and documentation about the author and the course.

 About the Project